AgiNetz/semantic-zotero/README.md

 ## Installation

-1. Download the repository as .zip
+1. Download the .xpi file from one of the releases
 2. In Zotero menu bar, select Tools -> Add-ons -> Settings icon on upper right -> Install add-on from file